qwertie/ecsharp/_posts/2014-08-14-cs-6-versus-ecs.md

 I realize that this may look weird at first, but bear with me.

 First of all, "this" just means "define a constructor".
-One of the annoying things about constructors is that you must repeat the class name, no matter how long it is (and you cannot text-search for constructors of different types).
-The D language already solved this problem by using "this" as the constructor name instead.
+One of the annoying things about constructors is that you must repeat the class name, no matter how long it is (plus, you cannot text-search to find all constructors in a file or project).
+The D language already solved this problem by using `this` as the constructor name instead.

 Second, you can use a field or property declaration as a constructor argument, which is interpreted to mean "create this field or property _and also_ create a matching parameter and assign it".
+So this constructor does three things at once:

+      public this(
+        private string Title { get; [required] set; }, private string YearOfPublication { get; set; }
+      ) {}

+1. It declares two properties, `Patent.Title` and `Patent.YearOfPublication`
+2. It declares two constructor parameters, `title` and `yearOfPublication` (the compiler would rename the format parameter to have a lowercase first letter, since uppercase parameter names are unconventional.
+This only makes a difference if you use keyword arguments.)
+3. It implicitly sets `this.Title = title` and `this.YearOfPublication = yearOfPublication`

-You can also use the "set" prefix on any parameter (including normal methods), which means "assign this parameter to the matching field or property, without creating a new field or property".
+You can also use the "set" prefix on any parameter (even in normal methods), which means "assign this parameter to the matching field or property, without creating a new field or property".
+That's what the other constructor does.

-Internally, the compiler would rename the format parameter to have a lowercase first letter (e.g. `yearOfPublication` instead of `YearOfPublication`), since uppercase parameter names are unconventional.
-This only makes a difference if you use keyword arguments.

-Finally, the [required] attribute will mean "throw `ArgumentNullException` if the parameter is null", which eliminates some extra code from the C# 6 `Patent` class.
+Finally, the `[required]` attribute will mean "throw `ArgumentNullException` if the parameter is null", which eliminates some extra code from the C# 6 `Patent` class.

 Although the C# 6 syntax is slightly more elegant, notice that EC#'s syntax removes all the limitations I mentioned:

-- The "primary" constructor does not have to be public (and since it is no longer special, you need not call it "primary").
+- The "primary" constructor does not have to be `public` (and since it is no longer a special constructor, we can stop calling it "primary").
 - The "primary" constructor can easily add validation code to check the arguments and do any other necessary initialization.
 - The other constructors are not forced to call it.